Perry2004/Two-Player-Snake-Game-Java/README.md

   3. The Eater: Eat 100 apples in total.
   4. The Speedy: Finish the game in less than 20 rounds.
 - Statistical
-  1. The key strokes: The number of keystrokes the player has made.
+  1. The keystrokes: The number of keystrokes the player has made.
   2. Steps in each direction: The number of steps the player has made in each direction.
   3. Total rounds: The total number of rounds the player has played.
   4. Eaten apples: The number of apples the player has eaten.